firehoseio/firehose/README.md

 Also, socket.io attempts to abstract a low-latency full-duplex port.
 Firehose assumes that its impossible to simulate this in older web browsers that don't support WebSockets.
 As such, Firehose focuses on low-latency server-to-client connections and encourages the use of existing HTTP transports, like POST and PUT, for client-to-server communications.

 Finally, Firehose attempts to solve data consistency issues and authentication by encourage the use of proxying to the web application.

+# Configuration

+Most configuration happens inside the `.env` file.
+Take a look at `.env.sample` for more info.